elementary/website/README.md

 ================

-TESTING this shit again, and again
+TESTING this shit again, and again, and one last time (hopefully)

 A focused, minimum viable product (hence MVP) for a website that accompanied the release of elementary OS Freya.